 What is “natural almond butter?”

 “Natural” is a word that is thrown around a lot these days and doesn’t have any real regulation on it.
-So, pretty much anyone can claim that their product is “natural”, without it being anywhere close to it.
+So, pretty much anyone can claim that their product is “natural” without it being anywhere close to it.

 Some nut butter companies add cane sugar, coconut sugar, honey or maple syrup to their butters to sweeten them up.
-And that is not a terrible thing as long as you know that there is sugar hanging out in there and you can adjust this recipe accordingly.
+And that is not a terrible thing as long as you know that there is sugar hanging out in there so you can adjust this recipe accordingly.

-Suggested adaptions for making pumpkin gingerbread muffins
+Suggested adaptations for making pumpkin gingerbread muffins

 - Make them with natural peanut butter.
 Just switch the almond butter for PB!
 Heads up, it will change the flavor of these muffins, but you might enjoy that if you are a peanut lover!